 Michelle Armer, chief people officer at job site CareerBuilder, says this benefit will expand in 2020.
 So what does all this mean for corporate learning?

 Basically, businesses need to cater to this fluid workplace style.
 No longer do you have someone working in the office all day.
 Some may be working at home, some on the road traveling and others may be working different schedules.
 Because of this learning needs to also be flexible and e-learning fosters this flexibility.

-So when we talk about elearning authoring tools, what exactly does that mean?
-Basically, this tool is a software program used to create learning modules and training sessions.
+An elearning authoring tool is a software program used to create learning modules and training sessions.
 While more traditional classroom learning still has its place, we live in a digital age with flexible work options and there need to be tools to facilitate this online learning.
 Another way to think about it as a digital platform or vehicle to disseminate your training sessions to the employees.